Qala-Dev/course-materials/writing-guidelines.md

 ### 4.2.
 The Qala target audience

 The Qala program has a very clear technical focus.
 Most of your writing should reflect that.
-Even though articles catered for a general audience can be helpful (and are important for the Bitcoin ecosystem in general), these will often not be the best choice for two reasons:
+Even though articles catered to a general audience can be helpful (and are important for the Bitcoin ecosystem in general), these will often not be the best choice for two reasons:

 - Writing for a general audience typically requires the subject matter to be significantly summarized and simplified.
 Perhaps paradoxically, it usually takes an expert to make a sound judgment on how that can be done without losing too much nuance or even being plain wrong.
 - Your goal should be to make yourself stand out for potential employers (and their technical recruiters) and show your level of technical understanding.
 This is much easier to do with an article catered toward a technical, educated audience.